get2work/securityplus/10 Third-party Vendor Risks/Vendor Assessment.md

 # Penetration Testing

-Simulated cyberattack against the supplier's system to check for exploitable vulnerabilities
+Simulated cyberattack against a computer system, network, or web application

 # Internal Audit

-Vendor's self-assessment where they evaluate their own practices against industry standards or organizational requirements
+Systematic Evaluation of the effectiveness of internal controls, compliance, and integrity of information systems and processes

 # Independent Assessment